jaysalOC3/ElectionPhysicalSecurityAssessment/Docs/Models/PollingSite.md

   - Type: TextField
   - Description: The address of the polling site.
 - **state**
-  - Type: CharField
+  - Type: ForeignKey
-  - Max Length: 100
+  - Related Model: State
+  - On Delete: CASCADE
   - Description: The state where the polling site is located.
 - **county**
-  - Type: CharField
+  - Type: ForeignKey
-  - Max Length: 100
+  - Related Model: County
+  - On Delete: CASCADE
   - Description: The county where the polling site is located.
 - **city_or_town**
-  - Type: CharField
+  - Type: ForeignKey
-  - Max Length: 100
+  - Related Model: CityOrTown
+  - On Delete: CASCADE
   - Description: The city or town where the polling site is located.
 - **contact_person**
   - Type: ForeignKey